Taking care of your mouth helps prevent problems such as dental bleeding, gingivitis (gum disease) and halitosis (bad breath).

-Bleeding gums can be a symptom of gingivitis, which is a disease of the gums.
+Bleeding gums is a common sign of gingivitis, a disease of the gums.
 Other symptoms can include tenderness, redness and swelling of the gums.

-Gingivitis is usually caused by plaque, which is the result of a build up of bacteria on your teeth.
+Gingivitis occurs when plaque builds up on your teeth.
 Plaque is usually removed by brushing, but if it builds up it can irritate your gums and may cause bleeding and swelling.

 Gingivitis can be caused by a number of things, but it is most commonly caused by poor oral hygiene.
 If you have an existing health condition, such as diabetes, you may be more likely to have oral hygiene problems such as gingivitis.